-All sign permit applications shall be approved_reviewed by the design review advisory board.
-The Design Advisory Board shall make a recommendation to the planning official following review of each application (Ord.
+All sign permit applications shall be approved_reviewed by the design review advisory_board.
+The design advisory board shall make a recommendation to the planning official following review of each application (Ord.
 704, 1995; Ord.
 465, 1985)

 Permit - Denial - Notice.

 When a sign permit is denied by the design review board, written notice of denial shall be given to the applicant along with a brief written statement of the reasons for the denial.
 (Ord.
 465, 1985)